letsencrypt/boulder/README.md

 ```

-In Anvil, these components are represented by Go interfaces.
+In Boulder, these components are represented by Go interfaces.
 This allows us to have two operational modes: Consolidated and distributed.
 In consolidated mode, the objects representing the different components interact directly, through function calls.
 In distributed mode, each component runs in a separate process (possibly on a separate machine), and sees the other components' methods by way of a messaging layer.

 Internally, the logic of the system is based around two types of objects, authorizations and certificates, mapping directly to the resources of the same name in ACME.